 Practice and the pursuit of continuous improvement help build muscle memory and good habits that increase reaction time and better responses.
 Everyone wants to win the game or score the sale, but professionals dedicated to continuous improvement are the most successful against their competition.
 In other words, the game can’t be won on the court, if it’s not first won in practice.

 This particular sales player I referenced was complaining about being asked to perform basic sales activities.
 Though you and I know he was projecting and deflecting, he objected to doing the fundamental sales work that would fill his pipeline and develop opportunities.
 He felt he didn’t need to do the basic work or improve those fundamental skills.
-He knew how to “tie his shoes” so he didn’t need to do it ever again.
+He knew how to “tie his shoes” so he believed he didn’t need to do it again.

 I couldn’t help but think, though, that it’s hard to even make it on the field, much less even score, when you’re wearing slip-on loafers – as he was.